Lodi ceramics: 18th and 19th century

 Following the war of the Spanish Succession, at the beginning of the 18th century the territory of Lodi was annexed, with the Duchy of Milan, to the realm of the House of Habsburg of Austria.
 Economic reforms were introduced that boosted economy and trade.
-In the field of ceramics, many duties on raw materials and exports remained.
-However a few factories were established in Lodi, including that of Coppellotti, already active in the 17th century, Rossetti and Ferretti.
-Artists and decorators were able to move more freely than before and this enabled the production of ceramics in Lodi to acquire techniques and decorations from Northern Europe and France, such as a third, lower temperature firing and the Bérain decoration.
-In 1796, the battle of Lodi between Napoleon Bonaparte and the Austrian troops marked the decline of ceramic production in Lodi, due both to the material damage suffered by the factories located near the battleground by the Adda river, and to the economic decline during the period of the Napoleonic wars and the following restoration.
+In the field of ceramics however many duties on raw materials and exports remained.
+In spite of these duties, a few factories were established in Lodi, including that of Coppellotti, already active in the 17th century, Rossetti and Ferretti, which produced ceramics of the highest quality in Lodi.
+Artists and decorators were able to move more freely than before and this enabled the production of ceramics in Lodi to acquire techniques and decorations from Northern Europe and France, such as the Bérain decoration and a third, lower temperature firing.
+Ceramics workers and artists, as well as products, were found in northern and central Italy, in particular in Bassano, the Modena area and Sassuolo, Piedmont and Pesaro.
+In 1796, the battle of Lodi between Napoleon Bonaparte and the Austrian troops marked the decline of ceramic production in Lodi, due both to the material damage suffered by the Ferretti factory located near the battleground by the Adda river, and to the economic decline during the period of the Napoleonic Wars and the following restoration.

 In 1823 the Ferretti furnace was taken over by Dossena, who managed it as a modern business.
 Ceramics were no longer handcrafted on commission, but produced to be sold on the market.
-After a period of relative success, the furnace closed in the late 19th century.
+After a period of success witnessed by exports to Ireland and Scotland and by the purchase of some ceramics by the House of Savoy, the furnace closed at the end of the 19th century.